JeroPluy/Automation_test_env/src/test/README.md

 # Testing

 > **Usage Information:**
+>To run the test scripts in the [`./src/test`](https://github.com/JeroPluy/Automation_test_env/tree/main/src/test) directory, you must first follow the [installation instructions](https://github.com/JeroPluy/Automation_test_env/tree/main?tab=readme-ov-file#installation).
+After you set up your environment you can proceed with the testing.
+>
->To run the test scripts in the [`./src/test`](https://github.com/JeroPluy/Automation_test_env/tree/main/src/test) directory, you may need to change the Python virtual environment path for the terminal where the script is called.
+> If you encounter any import issues when running the test scripts, you may need to change the Python virtual environment path for the terminal where the program is called .
->The following command can be used for this.
+>The following command can be used for this, if your root directory is the automation_test_env directory.
 >
 > ```shell
 > $env:PYTHONPATH = "..\\src"